 - In the German movie Die Welle (remake of The Wave) the salute of the titular student organisation was a sea-wave hand motion.

-- In Morons from Outer Space, Griff Rhys Jones guiltily claps a hand over the breast pocket of his stolen uniform to hide the name tag (in case someone realises it's not his) this is mistaken for a salute by visiting politicians who return it, then use it to a colonel, who returns it also.
+- In Morons From Outer Space, Griff Rhys Jones guiltily claps a hand over the breast pocket of his stolen uniform to hide the name tag (in case someone realizes it's not his) this is mistaken for a salute by visiting politicians who return it, then use it to a colonel, who returns it also.

-- In the 2011 Captain America film, the members of Red Skull's Hydra organisation give a fist-clenched double Nazi salute (identical to the one from the comics).
+- In Captain America: The First Avenger, the members of Red Skull's Hydra organisation give a fist-clenched double Nazi salute (identical to the one from the comics).
 This gives an effect not dissimilar to pantomime hang-gliding.

 - The red martians have one in John Carter.

-- This is, in fact, Older Than Print, with Dante's Divine Comedy having an example with Malacoda and the Malebranche: One of the demons salutes his cohorts by farting.
+- This is, in fact, Older Than Print, with Dante's The Divine Comedy having an example with Malacoda and the Malebranche: One of the demons salutes his cohorts by farting.

 - Also Older Than Steam - in the Aubrey - Maturin novels and film, sailors salute officers using a gesture involving touching their forehead with one knuckle of a loosely clenched fist.
 This was a variation of an older, civilian gesture indicating that the sailor would have doffed their hat, if they had one (although the wearing of a hat, or not, was disregarded for the purpose).
 Note that officers saluted each other by various hat-doffing and hand-shaking formalities.